nrkfeller/learn_go/README.md

 4. Block : within block only

 ### Functions

 Go supports function clojure superhappyfuntime!
 1. Func Expression : You can declare function in another function scope as "funcname := func() int {func logic}".
 2. Normal Func : You can declare function outside main as "func (x int) funcname() int {func logic}"
 3. Return a Func : you can return a func when declared "func wrapper() func() int {func logic}"

+### Http package - "net/http"
+easily do http requests. can easily be go'ed (threaded)

+### Constant
+Golang supports constant - functional func func func.
+Can be a kind (which means it just picks the ideal type) or a type that is explicitly defined. this creates some measure of freedom. and slightly less tedious to code.
+1. "const val = 42"
+2. "const ( pi = 3.14 languague = "go")"
+3. iota is a automatic incrementer. kind of like an ID. only takes 8 bits of space!
+4. check with import "unsafe" --- unsafe.Sizeof(const/var)

+### Memory Addressing
+go support memory Addressing
+1. var a = 12 - is at address &a - &a is a pointer to an address - \*&a is the content of that address
+2. change values with pointers a := 1 -- var b = &a -- \*b = 3.
+Now a = 3.
+This means you only have to more around pointers instead of moving actually data. makes things much faster! "pass by value!"
+3. variable a has address &a can be pointed to \*a and must be passed into function myfunc(a \*int)

+###